How to support your liver

 Fatigue-Your liver helps make energy for your body.

-Chemical sensitivities-If cleaning products, perfumes and other chemicals give you a headache or make you anxious or irritable, you probably have too many toxins in your liver.
+Chemical sensitivities-If cleaning products, perfumes and other chemicals give you a headache or make you anxious or irritable, you probably have more toxins than your liver can handle.

 Sugar and carb cravings-Hormone and blood sugar imbalances that lead to cravings are common when your liver isn’t working well.

 The functional lab tests I run for my clients to get to the bottom of their insomnia also show how the liver is functioning.
 The GI Map has a marker for liver detoxification.
-The hormone test shows if you have excess cortisol or estrogen and how well your body is methylating (stage 2 of liver detox) hormones.
-This information from the labs indicates what’s going to work best for you to get your liver healthy again.
+The DUTCH (hormone) test shows how well your liver is breaking down your hormones.
+The information from the labs tells me what’s going to work best for you to get your liver healthy again.

 There is no one-size-fits-all solution to a congested liver.
 My recommendations vary for each of my clients.
 But in general I recommend a liver support supplement.
 It could be herbal like Gaia’s Liver Support, amino acid based like BioMatrix Support Liver or glandular like Vital Proteins Beef Liver that’s from grass-fed cows.